isc-projects/kea/doc/sphinx/arm/hooks-perfmon.rst

 ~~~~~~~~~~~~~~~~~~~~

 When enabled (see ``stats-mgr-reporting``), PerfMon will report a duration's data
-data each time the duration completes a sampling interval.
-Each statistic employs
+each time the duration completes a sampling interval.
+Each statistic employs the
-the following naming convention:
+following naming convention:

 ::